What is the most massive gravitational-wave source?: Conclusion

 \section{Conclusion}

-As seen in Figure \ref{fig:CDF}, the claimed mass of $238^{+28}_{-49}$ \Msun would be a very significant outlier.
+As seen in Figure \ref{fig:CDF}, the claimed mass of $238^{+28}_{-49}$ \Msun could be a very significant outlier.
 It is impossible to confidently determine from the data whether this event is physically exceptional, belonging to an entirely different population; whether it is part of an underlying population distribution with very extreme tails; or whether its high mass estimate is an occasionally expected statistical artefact within a more compact population.
-While Bayesian model selection has been used to compare population models \citep[e.g.,][]{GWTC4:pop}, this inevitably requires arbitrary decisions about what prior odds to assign on, say, there being one very special source coming from an entirely different astrophysical formation channel.
+Bayesian model selection has been used to compare population models \citep[e.g.,][]{GWTC4:pop}, but this inevitably requires arbitrary decisions about what prior odds to assign on, say, there being one very special source coming from an entirely different astrophysical formation channel.
+A variety of other techniques, such as leave-one-out methods and coarse-grained likelihoods \citep{Fishbach:2020,Essick:2022}, have been proposed to test for outliers; however, these still generally require additional assumptions to be made.

 The details of the assumed population model play a key role in determining the estimated extent of the population, such as the maximum total mass of binary black holes.
-If a population model is chosen and fit to the full data set, the individual events can be re-analysed with the population-inferred prior, changing their inferred properties, particularly outlier events.
+If a population model is chosen and fit to the full data set, the individual events can be re-analysed with the population-inferred prior, changing their inferred properties, particularly for outlier events.
+For example, for each of the population models considered here, after fitting the population model parameters, we can return to the question of the masses of GW231123; of course, its total mass will always be constrained from above to be no more than the relevant maximum total mass for a given model.
+This can generally be achieved on the basis of posterior samples released by the LVK using broad priors, with search sensitivity estimated from injection analysis.

 Regardless of the population model assumptions, events appearing to be most extreme are always likely to be those with the most biased posteriors.
 Extra care is warranted when interpreting these extreme outliers.
+As always, we must hope that future observations will allow us to determine whether apparently extreme events were statistical outliers or represented genuine population features.